 Effective January 1, 2012, SDI executed an agreement with the Chief Executive Officer Greg Sullivan to pay compensation of \$9,000 (CAD\$12,000) per month, with an annual 5% increase and a car allowance of \$450 (CAD\$600) per month.
 The agreement expires on December 31, 2016.
 In the event of termination without cause, the Company is obligated to pay two times the then annual compensation and by continuing the then benefits coverage for a period of 2 years.
 The annual remuneration will increase with accomplishment of milestones.
 The agreement may be terminated with mutual consent or by the Chief Executive Officer giving three weeks' notice.
 Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to \$9,377 (CAD \$12,502).
 This reduction continued until the completion of the next round of financing, which was completed in May 2015.
+Subsequent to the quarter, on June 20, 2016, the Company announced that Greg Sullivan will be resigning as the Company's President and Chief Executive Officer effective July 15, 2016.
+(See subsequent events note 12).

 Effective October 1, 2014, SDI executed a renewal agreement with a private company in which the Chief Operating Officer Dean Thrasher has an ownership interest in, for a period which expires on December 31, 2017 for services rendered.
 The total consulting fees are estimated at \$648,000 (CAD\$864,000) for the three-year period.
 In the event of termination without cause due to change in control brought out by sale, lease, merger or transfer, the Company is obligated to pay 18 months' fees at current rate at time of change in control.
 SDI paid cash and expensed \$ 221,217 (CAD \$230,892) during the year ended November 30, 2015.
 The company may also accept common shares in lieu of cash.
-As of November 30, 2015, the company has not exercised its right to accept this compensation in shares.
+As of May 31, 2016, the company has not exercised its right to accept this compensation in shares.
 Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to \$162,000 (CAD \$21,600).
 This reduction continued until the completion of the next round of financing, which was completed in May 2015.